rong-hash/rong-hash.github.io/index.md

 <img class="profile-picture" src="img/me.jpg" >

 Hi!
 I am a senior year student of B.S.
 Electrical and Computer Engineering at Zhejiang University, China (GPA: 3.92/4, Rank: 3/64).
 I'm also an exchange student of Computer Engineering at UIUC, USA (GPA: 4/4).
 I'm fortunately supervised by [Prof. Ying Wang](https://wangying-ict.github.io/) at ICT (Institute of Computing Technology, Chinese Academy of Science).
-I also collaborate with [Prof. Haohan Wang](https://haohanwang.github.io/) at UIUC, [Prof. Shutao Xia](https://www.sigs.tsinghua.edu.cn/xst/main.htm) at Tsinghua University, [Prof. Tao Dai](https://csse.szu.edu.cn/pages/user/index?id=1204) at Shenzhen University and [Prof. Yang Yang](http://yangy.org/), [Prof. Zuozhu Liu](https://scholar.google.com/citations?user=h602wLIAAAAJ&hl) at Zhejiang University.